Introduction

 This spiral approach, which places a strong emphasis on risk analysis, is a hybrid of the waterfall model and the sequential linear development model, or iterative development process model.

-With each spiral-shaped iteration, it enables for incremental product releases or gradual product refinements.
+Each spiral-shaped iteration, it enables incremental product releases or gradual product refinements.

 Four stages make up the spiral model.
 In spiral-style iterations, a software project repeatedly moves through these stages.